 - 1. UHA shall ensure that all services provided to members with disabilities are provided in the most integrated setting appropriate to the needs of those members (MS1 Member Assignment and Reassignment; MS2 Nondiscrimination of Members; MS3 Member Rights; MS9 Member Handbook; MS10 Member Enrollment and Disenrollment; and MS11 Call Center). - a.
 Such communication and delivery of these services may also require, without limitation, certified or qualified health care interpreter services for members who have difficulty communicating due to a medical condition, disability, or limited English proficiency (LEP), or where no adult is available to communicate in English, or there is no telephone.
 Accommodations may also include, but are not limited to, the use of braille, large print, auxiliary aids, readers, telecommunications devices for deaf persons (TDDs), or captioning videos and other methods (MS3 Member Rights and MS4 Written Notices to Members). - b.
-UHA will make sure that when providing such services, they meet the following criteria as applicable to the member's needs (OAR 410-141-3515(12)(a-f), fka 410-141-3220); MS5 Requests for Interpreter or Alternative Format): - i.
-The provision of certified or qualified health care interpreter services by phone or in person if requested anywhere the member is attempting to access care or communicate with UHA or its representatives; - ii.
-UHA shall ensure the provision of certified or qualified health care interpreter services for all covered services including but not limited to, physical, behavioral health, or oral care (when UHA or DCO) is responsible for oral care) visits, and home health visits to interpret for members with hearing impairment or in the primary language of non-English-speaking members; - iii.
+UHA will make sure that when providing such services, they meet the following criteria as applicable to the member's needs (OAR 410-141-3515(12)(a-g); MS5 Requests for Interpreter or Alternative Format): - The provision of Oregon certified or Oregon qualified health care interpreter services by phone or in person if requested anywhere the member is attempting to access care or communicate with UHA or its representatives; - ii.
+UHA shall ensure the provision of certified or qualified health care interpreter services for all covered services including but not limited to, physical, behavioral health, or oral care (when UHA or DCO is responsible for oral care) visits, and home health visits to interpret for members with hearing impairment or in the primary language of non-English-speaking members; - iii.
 All certified or qualified health care interpreters must be linguistically appropriate and capable of communicating in both English and the member's primary language and be able to translate clinical information effectively.
-Certified or qualified health care interpreter services must enable the provider to understand the member's complaint, make a diagnosis, respond to the member's questions and concerns, and communicate instructions to the member;
+Certified or qualified health care interpreter services must enable the provider to understand the member's complaint, make a diagnosis, respond to the member's questions and concerns, and communicate instructions to the member; - iv.
+UHA shall ensure the provision of services that are culturally appropriate, demonstrating both awareness for and sensitivity to cultural differences and similarities and the effect on the member's care.
+UHA will ensure the provision of Oregon certified or Oregon qualified interpreters whenever possible.

-Policy Name: Americans with Disabilities Act and Members Department: Member Services Policy Number: MS12 Version: 1 Creation Date: 11/25/2019 Revised Date: Review Date:
+Afterior .
+Disabilities Act and Members

+Department: Member Services (aka Customer Care) Policy Number: MS12

+Version: 2 Creation Date: 11/25/2019

+Revised Date: 8/6/20 Review Date: